 Yellow fin tuna tartar (for me), goat cheese ravioli, farm roasted chicken (also for me), textures of chocolate, Meyer lemon ginger ice cream … the list goes on, not to mention a wonderful wine pairing with each course, and French press coffee served table-side with dessert.

 It was incredible, and all we could do to not lick each plate before the server removed them.

 As if this wasn’t amazing enough, Bryan takes special care to use food that’s in season and locally grown/raised — something important to both me and my sister.

-But, the next time I went wasn’t until 2013, for the Top Chef Masters viewing party with a group of friends.
+But, the next time I would go wouldn’t be until 2013, for the Top Chef Masters viewing party with a group of friends.

 The outside courtyard is just as charming as the inside, full of ambiance with the strings of lights, the rustic brick patio and all the greenery — absolutely perfect at dusk.

-It’s a little pricey, but one advantage to having to wait a couple weeks for your reservation is that you have time to save money!
+It’s a little pricey; but, one advantage to having to wait a couple weeks for your reservation is that you have time to budget for the event!